Skip to main content

 Pipeline input

-The pipeline input should be preconfigured correctly, with Build Type set to Git Pull Request.
+The pipeline input should be configured correctly, with Build Type set to Git Pull Request.

 Test the trigger

-After you create the trigger, proceed to Test the outbound webhook and trigger.
+After you create the trigger, proceed to Set up the failure criteria.

 YAML trigger example